bbrk24/Trilangle/README.md

 ## Debugging

 When run with the `-d` flag, the interpreter enters "debug mode."
 Before executing each instruction, it prints the location of the IP and the opcode that it is pointing at, and it waits for you to press enter before continuing.

+If the `-s` flag is also set, the interpreter will print the stack contents as well as the IP.

 ## Sample Programs